Kesugi Ridge

 Trail description:

-With spectacular views of Denali (Mt McKinley) and the Alaska Range, Kesugi Ridge is often considered one of the best hikes in the state.
-The early portion of the trail heads uphill while making its way out of the surrounding forest.
-Several rock piles (known as cairnes) are placed along most of the trail as markers.
-After reaching the ridge top, the trail veers to the right and extends southward.
-Several small streams in this area can be used for water refilling.
-Eventually another trail (an optional path to start from) joins the main trail on the right near a small pond; just continue strait.
-Shortly afterwards, a very interesting section of the trail with eccentric rock formations is reached.
-After passing the rocky section, the trail begins it's first real decent, into a thick forest.
-Be especially alert for bears here.
-There are many small 2 x 4 wood planks along this portion of the trail to help hikers travel across wet patches of ground.
-After an hour or two, the trail rises out of the forest and onto large granite hilltops.
-Look for Skinny Lake on your left around this time.
-After passing the lake, the trail begins one of its toughest sections, up a steep hillside and back to the top of the ridge.
-From here the scenery will remain pretty much the same for the next 8 miles.
-Look for another small lake, "mini skinny".
-Shortly after passing this lake, the trail begins the final (and somewhat steep) descent.
-As the trail begins to level off, you'll come across a tangent trail (on the left) which leads to a lakeside campground.
-Head strait to reach the trail's end at the Byers Lake parking area; there will be an interesting suspension bridge crossing a small river beforehand.
+With spectacular views of Denali and the Alaska Range, Kesugi Ridge is considered one of the best hikes in all Alaska.
+The trail starts from the Little Coal Creek Parking lot, and slowly heads uphill out of the surrounding forest.
+After clearing the tree line, several small man-made rock piles (known as cairnes) help mark the trail.
+After reaching the ridge top, the trail veers to the right and heads south.
+You can refill water from many small streams in the area.
+Eventually another trail is encountered on the right near a small pond.
+This leads back to the highway, so just continue strait.
+Shortly afterwards, an interesting section of the trail with bizarre rock formations is reached.
+From here, the trail heads back downhill, and into thick forest.
+There are several long 2 x 4 wood planks in this section to help you travel across wet patches of ground.
+Eventually, the trail rises out of the forest and onto flat stretches of granite.
+Look for 'Skinny Lake' on your left around this time.
+The trail passes the end of the lake, and then begins a tough uphill section.
+From here the tundra scenery will remain mostly the same for the next 8 miles.
+After passing the small lake called 'mini skinny', the trail begins the final and somewhat steep descent.
+At the bottom is a comparably larger lake, Byers Lake, and a path which leads to a lakeside campground on the left.
+Head strait to reach the end of the trail.
+Near the finish line is a very interesting suspension bridge crossing a small river.

 Difficulty: